AnghelLeonard/Hibernate-SpringBoot/HibernateSpringBootDtoOffsetPagination/README.md

 **[How To Use Spring Boot Offset Pagination And `Page<dto>`](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootOffsetPagination)**

-**Description:** This application extracts records as `Page<dto>` instead of `Page<entity>` via offset pagination.
+**Description:** This application fetches data as `Page<dto>` via Spring Boot offset pagination.
 Most of the time data that should be paginated is read-only data.
 But, fetching data into entities should be done only if we plan to modify that data, therefore, fetching read only data as `Page<entity>` is not preferable.

 **Key points:**\
      - create a Spring projection (DTO) to contains getters only for the data that should be fetched\